 Stephen has also directed Madam Butterfly for Mid Wales Opera and the opening production of the 60th anniversary season of Wexford Festival Opera - La Cour de Célimène by Ambroise Thomas which was nominated for Best Opera Production of 2011 in the annual Irish Times Theatre Awards.

 Stephen began his directing apprenticeship at both Glyndebourne and Covent Garden where he worked as an assistant/associate director on over twenty productions including Don Giovanni, Die Entführung aus dem Serail, The Bartered Bride, Attila, La Bohème, The Cunning Little Vixen, Aida, Samson et Dalila, Il trovatore, Peter Grimes and the world premiere of Lorin Mazel’s 1984 .
 He also worked as assistant director on Cavalleria Rusticana & I Pagliacci for Raymond Gubbay at the Royal Albert Hall and on two Olivier award winning productions at the Royal National Theatre Singin' in the Rain and Anything Goes, assisting Trevor Nunn.
 He was also the Resident Director on the UK touring production of Jesus Christ Superstar for Andrew Lloyd Webber's Really Useful Group.
 Stephen has worked very closely with Jonathan Kent on new productions of Tosca (Covent Garden), The Turn of the Screw (Glyndebourne), Elektra (Mariinsky Theatre, St Petersburg) and was his Associate Director on the West End musical Marguerite at the Haymarket Theatre.

 In 2014 Stephen directed a major new staging of Rigoletto for the Bucharest National Opera, the first new production of this piece for the company in 60 years, and returned to Opera Holland Park with a new production of La Fanciulla del West.
-In 2015 he will stage an all new production of Andrew Lloyd Webber's Phantom of the Opera for the Bucharest National Opereta company in a purpose built new theatre and the London professional premiere of Jonathan Dove's Flight (pictured above) for Opera Holland Park.
-He will also be making his directing debut at LAMDA and returning to GSMD for whom he has staged six operas.
+In 2015 he staged an all new production of Andrew Lloyd Webber's Phantom of the Opera for the Bucharest National Opereta company in a purpose built new theatre and the London professional premiere of Jonathan Dove's Flight (pictured above) for Opera Holland Park, which was nominated for the What's On Stage Opera Event of 2015 Award.
+He also made his directing debut at LAMDA and returned to GSMD for whom he has now staged seven operas.